WTC-Bat/ft_lsR/README.md

 	descending in the same function instead of two separate functions, as it is now.

--	To have the output match macos 'ls', and extra ' ' char should be padded onto the member in question.
-Comapre outputs for more.
+-	To have the output match macOS 'ls', and extra ' ' char should be padded onto the member in question.
+Compare outputs for more.

+-	Problem freeing (ft_strdel):
+	'ls->perms'
+	'ls->name'